tamique-debrito/coupled_pcla_numpy/readme.md

 # Summary
 This is a python implementation of the coupled Probabilistic Component Analysis (PLCA) for super-resolution spectrograms.
 Coupled PCLA is introduced the paper https://ccrma.stanford.edu/~juhan/pubs/jnam-interspeech10.pdf

-## Brief documentation notes:
+## Some notes:

-for STFT parameters, usual argument order is: window_size, fft_size, stride for probabilistic variables, the usual argument order is time-related before frequency related the variables are named as pA_B_C where A in ['t', 'f'] describes which of the high-temporal-res or high-spectral-res cases it belongs to;
+For STFT parameters, usual argument order is: window_size, fft_size, stride.
+For probabilistic variables, the usual argument order is time-related before frequency-related
+For PCLA, the variables are named as pA_B_C
+where A in ['t', 'f'] describes which of the high-temporal-res or high-spectral-res cases it belongs to;
 B and C represent the conditioning of the probability (i.e. B|C).

-### A complete list of probabilities modelled:
+### The probabilities modelled (assuming a joint distribution between spectrogram entries and latent vectors):

 pt_z = PT(z)
 pt_t_z = PT(t|z)